tnebooks/10th-science/questions/science/types-of-chemical-reactions/amount.md

 ---
 choices:
-  - decreases
+  - "decreases"
-  - first decreases then increases
+  - "first decreases then increases"
-  - first increases and then decreases
+  - "first increases and then decreases"
 answers:
-  - increases
+  - "increases"
 ---